 Photo: Abtei St. Hildegard

-Since 1927, the Sisters of the Good Shepherd in Germany have held ownership of the magnificent Zinneberg Castle, nestled in Markt Glonn, Ebersberg district, in Upper Bavaria.
-Currently, the congregation is actively working towards establishing a meaningful purpose for this 18th-century castle and its surrounding park grounds.
-Their aim is to particularly bolster the adjacent youth welfare facility while upholding the essence and history of the estate and its inhabitants, and ensuring seamless integration into the local community.
-Within the castle grounds, the congregation operates a thriving youth welfare facility, providing diverse housing, daycare, and educational services.
+Since 1927, the Sisters of the Good Shepherd in Germany have been the owners of the impressive Schloss Zinneberg in Markt Glonn, located in the Ebersberg district of Upper Bavaria.
+The congregation is working to develop a meaningful new use for the 18th-century castle and its surrounding parkland—one that particularly supports the neighboring youth welfare institution, respects the character and history of the building and its former residents, and is well integrated into the local community. kulturräume gestalten has been supporting the congregation on this journey since 2023.

 Foto: Ulrike Maria Rose